Antivirus pioneer John McAfee found dead in Spanish prison - WTMJ

 Born in England’s Gloucestershire in 1945 as John David McAfee, he started McAfee Associates in 1987 and led an eccentric life after selling his stake in the antivirus software company named after him in the early 1990s.

+McAfee told AP at the time that he was being persecuted by the Belizean government.
+Belizean police denied that, saying they were simply investigating a crime about which McAfee may have had information.
+Then-Prime Minister Dean Barrow expressed doubts about McAfee’s mental state, saying, “I don’t want to be unkind to the gentleman, but I believe he is extremely paranoid, even bonkers.”

+A Florida court ordered McAfee in 2019 to pay $25 million to Faull’s estate in a wrongful death claim.

-In July 2019 he was released from detention in the Dominican Republic after he and five others were suspected of traveling on a yacht carrying high-caliber weapons, ammunition and military-style gear, officials on the Caribbean island said at the time.
+In July of that year he was released from detention in the Dominican Republic after he and five others were suspected of traveling on a yacht carrying high-caliber weapons, ammunition and military-style gear.

 McAfee told Wired Magazine in 2012 that his father, a heavy drinker and “very unhappy man,” shot himself when McAfee was 15.
 “Every day I wake up with him,” he told Wired.

+He lived for a time in Lexington, Tennessee, a rural town of about 7,800 some 100 miles (160 kilometers) east of Memphis.
+In a 2015 interview with WBBJ-TV, McAfee said he only felt comfortable when armed.
+The TV station reported that he chose to be interviewed with a loaded gun in each hand.

+“Very little gives me a feeling of being safe and more secure other than being armed in my bedroom with the door locked,” McAfee told the station.

-In an interview with British newspaper The Independent, McAfee said his experience of being in a Spanish prison was a “fascinating adventure” and he planned never to return to the U.S.
+In one of his last known media interviews, with British newspaper The Independent last November, McAfee said his prison experience in Spain was a “fascinating adventure” and he planned never to return to the U.S.

 He also told The Independent that prisoners and guards had recognized him and some asked for his autograph.